A walk-in visit could kick you off a family doctor wait-list | CBC News

 Appletree says 'miscommunications' can occur

-Coates said she does not recall registering online and only filled out the form at the self-check-in kiosk when she went in for her visit.
+Coates said she does not recall registering online and only filled out the form at the self-check-in kiosk during her visit.

 "I put in my details there and it specifically asked if I had a family doctor.
 I said no, and that was really all of the information that was asked," Coates said.